 THE LAST KID LEFT

-iBooks' Best Books of the Year (So Far)...
+The Wall Street Journal's Best New Fiction... iBooks' Best Books of the Year (So Far)...
 Best Books of the Month (Entertainment Weekly, Amazon, iBooks)...
-Best New Books to Read This Summer (The New York Post, The Chicago Review of Books, The Boston Globe, Fast Company, Mystery Tribune, Amazon.com Editors' Picks)...
+Best Books to Read This Summer (The New York Post, The Chicago Review of Books, The Boston Globe, Fast Company, Mystery Tribune, O. Henry Magazine, Amazon.com Editors' Picks)...
 The Millions' Most Anticipated Books of 2017...

 The Last Kid Left begins when a car smashes into a sculpture of a giant cowgirl.
 The police find two bodies in the trunk.
 19-year-old Nick Toussaint Jr. is arrested for murder, and after details of the crime rip across the internet, his 16-year-old girlfriend, Emily Portis―a sheltered teen who’s been off the grid until now, her first romance coinciding with her first cellphone―is nearly consumed by a public hungry for every lurid detail, accurate or not.

 Emily and Nick are not the only ones whose lives come unmoored.
 A retired police officer latches onto the case.
 Nick’s alcoholic mother is thrust into an unfamiliar role.
 A young journalist who left her hometown behind is pulled into the fray.
 And Emily’s father, the town Sheriff, is finally forced to confront a monstrous secret.